notus-sh/chapecron/README.md

 Monitoring tools as `timeout` or `time`, for example, tend to encapsulate the command they will look after in a subshell.
 That means you can't use the `stack::next` function as the newly created shell will know nothing about the context of its parent, except what has been exported.

-To workaround this, you can call `context::export` in your middleware function and replace the `stack::next` call by `chapecron -r`.
+To work around this, you can call `context::export` in your middleware function and replace the `stack::next` call by `chapecron -r`.
 This way, `chapecron` will reinvoke itself and be able to restaure the saved context and continue its job.

-Have a look at the sources of existing plugins for more examples and if you write a usefull plugins, please consider opening a pull request :)
+Have a look at the sources of existing plugins for more examples.
+If you write a usefull plugin, please consider opening a pull request :)

 ## Acknowledgment

 `chapecron` initiated as a fork of [`cronic`](http://habilis.net/cronic/) by Chuck Houpt (and inherited its license).
 Changes made to the original script can be seen by comparing the `cronic` and `master` branches of this repo.